-The types of financial services providers (FSPs) that provide financial advice include financial planners, stockbrokers and advisers employed by banks, superannuation trustees and managed funds.
+The types of financial firms that provide financial advice include financial planners, stockbrokers and advisers employed by banks, superannuation trustees and managed funds.

-This document sets out how we identify loss in financial advice disputes, and the way we work out how much compensation we may award.
+This document sets out how we identify loss in financial advice complaints, and the way we work out how much compensation we may award.
+The approach has been adopted from AFCA's predecessor scheme, the Financial Ombudsman Service.